menus12/ML-Learn-2024/README.md

 ## Title
 <!-- Optional, the preface is not about the subject -->
-An analysis of predicted study time in an inclusive digital environment for advanced training in the field of modern information technology
+An analysis of study materials completion time in an inclusive digital environment for advanced training in the field of modern information technology

 By  Aleksandr Gorbachev & David Langeveld